gmccreight/mdpg/README.md

 ## Collaboration

-### You and groups
+### You and clans

 You are you.
-You are also part of a group.
-You are part of *many* groups.
+You are also part of a clan.
+You are part of *many* clans.
-You join and leave groups.
-Some things you create for the group, others for yourself.
+You join and leave clans.
+Some things you create for the clan, others for yourself.
 Some things you always want to be in charge of, other things you want to cede control of to others.
-In other words, you and your groups are very fluid, but many systems are rigid.
+In other words, you and your clans are very fluid, but many systems are rigid.
 I'm looking at you, Google Docs!

 ### The public at large